Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Introduction

 The study or products of random matrices bloomed with the eponym article~\cite{porm} where Furstenberg and Kesten construct an escape speed for the logarithm of the norm using the sub-additivity.
 This proof was generalized by Kingman's sub-additive ergodic Theorem~\cite{K68}.
 This article followed the works of Bellman~\cite{Bellman} who showed the almost sure convergence of the rescaled logarithms of coefficients as well as a central limit theorem for one specific example.
-In~\cite{porm} Furstenberg and Kesten show that we have a law of large numbers for the norm under a strong $\mathrm{L}^1$ moment condition for $\log\|\cdot\|$.
-For matrices that have positive entries and under an $\mathrm{L}^\infty$ moment condition, they show that moreover, we have a law of large numbers for the coefficients (entries) and under an additional $\mathrm{L}^{2+\delta}$ moment assumption, they show that we have a central limit Theorem.
+In~\cite{porm} Furstenberg and Kesten exhibit a law of large numbers for the norm under a strong $\ELL^1$ moment condition for $\log\|\cdot\|$.
+For matrices that have positive entries and under a mixed $\ELL^1$-$\ELL^\infty$ moment condition, they prove a law of large numbers for the coefficients (entries) and under an additional $\ELL^{2+\delta}$ moment assumption, they exhibit a central limit Theorem.
 These works on matrices inspired the theory of measurable boundary theory for random walks on groups~\cite{furstenberg1973boundary}.
-In~\cite{livrebl}, Bougerol and Lacroix give an overview of the field of study with applications to quantum physics.

-In~\cite{GR86}, Guivarc'h and Raugi show a qualitative version of Theorem \ref{th:escspeed}: in the case when $\nu$ is proximal and strongly irreducible, the two top Lyapunov exponents are distinct.
-In~\cite{GR89} the same authors show that we have almost sure convergence of the limit flag for totally strongly irreducible distributions.
-In~\cite{Goldsheid1989LyapunovIO} Goldsheid and Margulis show that the distribution $\nu$ is proximal and totally strongly irreducible when the support of $\nu$ generates a Zariski-dense sub-group of $\mathrm{SL}(E)$.
+Under a finite exponential moment assumption, in~\cite{lepage82} Le Page exhibits a spectral gap for the action of $\nu$ on a well chosen space of Hölder regular function over the projective space.
+From that follows a Central limit Theorem \cite{lepageTCL} and large deviations inequalities.
+A more quantitative approach to the large deviation inequalities is developed in the works of Sert and Aoun~\cite{sert2018large}~\cite{aoun2022random}.

+In~\cite{livrebl}, Lacroix gives an example of application of the theory of products of random matrices to quantum physics.
+Namely, in the second part of \cite{livrebl}, the theory of products of random matrices is applied to the study of the Schrödinger operator associated to one particle evolving in a random (stochastic) one dimensional environment with bounded width.
+In this case, the eigenfunctions of that random Schrödinger operator are associated to the dynamic of a random sequence of matrices is $\mathrm{Sp}(\CC^{2w})$, where $w$ denotes the width of the "one dimensional" environment.
+In this case, the positivity of the top Lyapunov exponent prevents the existence of normalizable eigenfunction, which in turn implies diffusion.